MidasTouch-MT/MidasTouch-MT/README.md

 ![Stars][social-stars]
 ![Sponsors][social-sponsors]

-# Hi There!👋 I'm Midas.
+# Hi There!👋

 <div align="left">

-- 🔭 I’m currently working on website browsers, geolocation systems, and promoting online privacy.
+- 🔭 I’m currently working on web browsers, geolocation systems, and videogame engines.
 - 🌱 I’m currently learning C, C++, JavaScript, and Java.
-- 👯 I’m looking to collaborate on my new privacy-first projects, and documenting them.
+- 👯 I’m looking to collaborate on documentation and databases.
-- 🤔 I’m looking for help with creating internet browsers.
+- 🤔 I’m looking for help with creating internet browsers and implementing a search engine.
-- 💬 Ask me about web tracking or how to prevent to it.
+- 💬 Ask me about web tracking standards, and online privacy.
 - ⚡ Fun fact: 59% of online users stated that they don’t believe in complete online anonymity.

 <!-- Markdown Links-->